dennisreimann/gulp-mvb/README.md

     npm install gulp-mvb --save-dev

+### Gulpfile

-And use the plugin in your gulp stream:
+Use the plugin like this in your gulpfile:

 ```javascript
 var mvb = require("gulp-mvb");